minhnimble/el-operation-manager-ai/README.md

 # Engineering Operations Manager

-An engineering leadership intelligence layer that turns Slack + GitHub activity into structured work analytics.

-Built for Engineering Managers, Tech Leads, and CTOs who want to reduce manual status tracking and surface collaboration patterns automatically.
+Turns Slack + GitHub activity into structured work analytics for Engineering Managers, Tech Leads, and CTOs.

 ---

 ## What It Does

-- Connects to Slack via **Sign in with Slack** (user OAuth) — no bot app required
-- Pulls messages from **public and private channels** you are a member of
+- **Slack activity** — pulls messages from public and private channels you're in, including standup bots (Geekbot-style)
-- Syncs **standup messages** from standup bots (Geekbot-style) by resolving the bot's username to a real team member
-- For team member syncs, captures only messages **sent by** or **mentioning** that member — not the entire channel history
-- Pulls commits, PRs, reviews, and issues from GitHub
+- **GitHub activity** — commits, PRs, reviews, and issues via user OAuth
-- Normalizes everything into a unified `WorkUnit` model
-- **Team management** — EM adds team members from the workspace; syncs are scoped to channels the member is actually in
+- **Team management** — add engineers to your roster; they don't need to sign in
-- **Batch sync** — sync yourself, your whole team, or any subset of members at once with per-member progress chips
+- **Batch sync** — sync yourself, your whole team, or any subset at once with per-member progress
-- **Flexible date ranges** — choose "Last N days" or a fully custom date range; default backfill window is 3 months
-- **Background sync** — sync runs in a daemon thread so you can switch pages freely without losing progress; the live log and progress bar persist across navigation
+- **Background sync** — runs in a daemon thread; switch pages freely without losing progress
-- **Slack rate-limit handling** — automatic `Retry-After` back-off with up to 6 retries; inter-page delays keep the app well within Slack's tier limits
+- **Flexible date ranges** — "Last N days" or custom range; default 3 months
+- **AI classification** — Claude surfaces feature work, bug fixes, architecture, mentorship, and incidents
+- **Shareable reports** — activity feed, AI insights, and one-click copy summary per member
-- **Database cleanup tools** — remove stored messages from ignored channels across all users (no API calls needed), or clear stale raw data for removed team members
+- **Database cleanup** — remove ignored-channel data or stale member data in bulk
-- Generates structured work reports per member with activity feed and a one-click copyable summary
-- Uses Claude AI to classify work items and produce leadership insights

 ---